micrictor/pinhole-distance/README.md

 A Python library for calculating the distance to an observed object in an image, given that you know, for either height (y) or width (x):

-*   The actual dimension of the object, in meters.
+*   The actual measurement of the object, in meters.
-*   The observed dimension of the object, in pixels.
+*   The observed measurement of the object, in pixels.
+    *   Most readily determined using an object recognition model like YOLO and using the measurements of the bounding box.

 This module has pre-defined classes for doing these calculations for:

 *   `ov5647` - [Arducam 5MP 120 degree camera](https://www.arducam.com/b006604-arducam-for-raspberry-pi-zero-camera-module-wide-angle-120-1-4-inch-5mp-ov5647-spy-camera-with-flex-cable-for-pi-zero-and-pi-compute-module.html)
     *   Module compensates for the "fish-eye" effect, where images closer to the edge of the FOV will have the observed dimension distorted
 *   `rpi_cam_2` - [Raspberry Pi Camera Module 2](https://www.sparkfun.com/raspberry-pi-camera-module-v2.html)